We’re celebrating our anniversary: £400 Discount! >> Click here!

 Dr. Carlos Oscar Uebel

-The story of hair transplant continues thanks to Dr. Bob Limmer.
+The story of hair transplant continued thanks to Dr. Bob Limmer.
 He made a discovery – probably by chance- when looking at grafts under the microscope.
 He could see that the hair, by nature, does not grow individually but in small groups.

-1990s: the Beginnings of the FUE Transplant
+1990s: The Beginnings of the FUE Transplant

 the fue technique was discovered in the 1990s

 In the 1990s, most hair transplant institutes replaced the “punch” method with that of the “strip”.
 At the same time, Australian doctors Dr. Angela Campbell and her brother Dr. Ray Woods discovered a new way to extract hair follicles.
+They made this breakthrough by observing that cutting large bands of the scalp caused unnecessary pain to the patients.

 The Current State and Future of Hair Transplants